Get Help for a Dental Emergency Charlotte NC

 Never place aspirin to dissolve on a tooth or the gums if you have pain.
 Aspirin can irritate the gums and cause an ulcer to form.

 When you arrive, you may need a lost tooth splinted, x-rays to find the cause of pain, or to see if you have an infection or treatment to stop bleeding.
-Our team is experienced in addressing dental emergencies and can answer any questions you may have to alleviate uncertainties.
+Our top rated Charlotte dentists are experienced in addressing dental emergencies and can answer any questions you may have to alleviate uncertainties.